 I was researching social media’s potential use for internal communication.

 I created my blog in 2009 to share interesting information I found, give my views and provide a space to document what I discovered.

 Now, in January 2017, its purpose largely remains the same.
 But hearing from readers and featuring their views as guest posts has been an important evolution.

 Tip: It is ok to evolve your style, topics and branding and not have it totally nailed at launch.

-I’m constantly experimenting and am excited to say I will be unveiling a brand new website and blog very soon, as my own evolution is ongoing.
+I’m constantly experimenting and my own evolution is ongoing.

 My blog has been called: Life through a 2.0 lens then Diary of an internal communicator, before becoming All Things IC in 2013.
 It’s also been under various URLs.

 I’ve evolved my ideas, style and technique over the years.
 I’ve dabbled with a YouTube channel and podcasts, launched an app, had a weekly column on Sunday mornings and taught myself how to use websites like Canva to create images for my site.

 I’m constantly learning how to blog.
 I’m working out loud and experimenting.